Disrupted Citric Acid Metabolism Inhibits Hair Growth

 TLDR Disrupted citric acid metabolism stops hair growth.

-The study investigated the role of citric acid (CA) metabolism in hair growth by examining the effects of the citrate synthase (CS)-CA axis in vivo and in vitro.
-Subcutaneous injection of CA in mice led to significant hair growth suppression, skin lesions, inflammation, cell apoptosis, and promotion of catagen entry through activation of p-p65 and apoptosis signaling in an NLRP3-dependent manner.
-In cultured human hair follicles (HFs), CA reduced hair shaft production and accelerated catagen entry by similar pathways.
+The study investigates the role of citric acid (CA) metabolism in hair growth, focusing on the citrate synthase (CS)–CA axis.
+Subcutaneous injection of CA in mice led to significant hair growth suppression, skin lesions, inflammation, cell apoptosis, and promotion of catagen entry by activating p-p65 and apoptosis signaling in an NLRP3-dependent manner.
+In cultured human hair follicles (HFs), CA reduced hair shaft production and accelerated catagen entry.
 Additionally, CA inhibited dermal papilla cell (DPC) proliferation by inducing apoptosis and cell cycle arrest.
-Knockdown of CS, which is responsible for CA production, reduced CA levels and reversed the negative effects on hair growth, inflammation, and apoptosis.
-The findings suggest that the CS-CA axis is a crucial mediator in hair growth and could be a potential therapeutic target.
+Knockdown of CS reduced CA production and reversed CA-induced hair growth inhibition, inflammation, and apoptosis in HFs and DPCs.
+The findings suggest that the CS–CA axis is a crucial mediator in hair growth and a potential therapeutic target.

 Discuss this study in the Community →